Cynwyl Gaeo

 Cynwyl Gaeo is a parish and community located in rural Carmarthenshire, Wales, near the boundary with Ceredigion, in the upper Cothi valley about halfway between Lampeter and Llandovery.
-The population of the village at the United Kingdom Census 2011 was 940.
-It includes the villages of Caeo (or Caio), Crug-y-bar, Cwrtycadno, Ffarmers and Pumsaint.
+The population of the community at the United Kingdom Census 2011 was 940.
+It includes the villages of Caio (Caeo), Crug-y-bar, Cwrtycadno, Ffarmers and Pumsaint.

 Historically it was part of the commote of Caeo, which in turn was part of Y Cantref Mawr ("The Great Hundred"), a division of Ystrad Tywi.

 It is the location of the Dolaucothi Gold Mines, part of Dolaucothi Estate, whose owner, John Johnes, was murdered by his butler in 1876.
 The mansion house was demolished in 1952.

 The parish church of St Cynwyl in the village of Caeo is a Grade II* listed building.

 Governance

 An electoral ward in the same name exists.
 This ward stretches south to Llansawel.
 The total population of the ward at the 2011 Census was 1,613.